Complaint: Man charged with killing Navajo officer was drunk

 ALBUQUERQUE, N.M.
-(AP) — A man charged with killing a Navajo Nation police officer who was responding to a domestic violence call had been drinking and was intoxicated the night of the shooting, according to a criminal complaint released Tuesday.
+(AP) — A man charged with killing a Navajo Nation police officer who was responding to a domestic violence call had been drinking and was intoxicated the night of the shooting, according to a criminal complaint.

 The complaint details the call that sent Officer Houston James Largo to a home on the nation’s largest American Indian reservation and what followed when the 27-year-old decorated officer stopped a vehicle on a dark road near that home in rural New Mexico.

 Kirby Cleveland, 32, is accused of shooting Largo with a .22-caliber rifle after the officer stopped a pickup truck that was taking him home.
-Cleveland walked home with the rifle and told his wife that he had shot Largo and that she needed to go help the officer, the complaint said.
+Cleveland walked home with the rifle and told his wife that he had shot Largo and that she needed to go help the officer, according to the complaint released Tuesday.

 Cleveland has been charged with murder and made his first appearance in federal court in Albuquerque on Tuesday.
 Shackled and wearing a black- and white-striped jumpsuit, he stood before the judge alone and acknowledged that he understood the allegations made in the criminal complaint.